Abinash-Anand/Emergency-Alert-System/frontend/README.md

 ## 📜 Project Overview

-RapidReach Frontend is the user-facing client application of the RapidReach emergency management system.
+EMS Frontend is the user-facing client application of the EMS emergency management system.
 It allows users to **report emergencies**, **view nearby incidents**, **send SOS alerts**, and **respond to emergencies**.

 ---